bramstroker/homeassistant-powercalc/docs/source/library/library.md

 ## Discovery

-During startup, Powercalc will scan your Home Assistant installation for entities that match the library profiles.
+During startup, Powercalc will scan your Home Assistant installation for entities and devices that match the library profiles.
 Only entities which have a device attached will be considered for discovery.
 Device information can be viewed at the top left corner of the device page in the Home Assistant UI, or in `config/.storage/core.device_registry`.